l3r0ux/nomad-cafe/README.md

 ### To get the API keys and setup:
+** Please note that at no point during account creation for these websites do you need to enter your banking credentials.
+All the API keys and email senders can be acquired without any payment. **
 #### Mapbox:
 Create a mapbox account or log in, and use the "Default public token" as the api key for the .env file.
 #### SGMail(sendgrid):